docker-rpm-builder/docker-rpm-builder/README.md

 You should have a vague idea of what Docker is and how it works, otherwise you might get puzzled.

-Bash and perl should be installed on your system as well.
+Python 2.7, Bash and perl should be installed on your system as well.

 ## Installation

 Just

 ```git clone https://github.com/alanfranz/docker-rpm-builder.git```